Forth Bridge: Approaches

 After Dalmeny railway station, the track curves slightly to the east before coming to the southern approach viaduct.
 After the railway crosses the bridge, it passes through North Queensferry railway station, before curving to the west, and then back to the east over the Jamestown Viaduct.

 The approaches were built under separate contract and were to the design of the engineer James Carswell.
 The supports of the approach viaducts are tapered to prevent the impression of the columns widening as they approach the top, and an evaluation of the aesthetics of the Bridge in 2007, by A. D. Magee of the University of Bath, identified that order was present throughout, and this included in the approach viaducts.
 Magee points out that the masonry was carefully planned, and has neat block work even in areas not immediately visible from the ground.

 Construction

 A view from South Queensferry of the bridge's cantilever towers being built in 1887.

-The Bill for the construction of the bridge was passed on 19 May 1882 after an eight-day enquiry, the only objections being from rival railway companies.
+The Forth Bridge Railway Act 1882 (45 & 46 Vict. c. cxiv) authorising the construction of the redesigned bridge was passed on 19 May 1882 after an eight-day enquiry, the only objections being from rival railway companies.
 On 21 December, the contract was let to Sir Thomas Tancred, T. H. Falkiner and Joseph Philips, civil engineers and contractor, and Sir William Arrol & Co.
 Arrol was a self-made man, who had been apprenticed to a blacksmith at the age of thirteen before going on to have a highly successful business.
 Tancred was a professional engineer who had worked with Arrol before, but he would leave the partnership during the course of construction.

-The steel was produced by Frederick and William Siemens (England) and Pierre and Emile Martin (France).
-Following advances in furnace design by the Siemens brothers and improvements by the Martin brothers, the process of manufacture enabled high quality steel to be produced quickly.